RBC Avion vs. TD Aeroplan Visa Infinite

 How do the RBC Avion Visa Infinite and TD Aeroplan Visa Infinite Card compare?

-As we mentioned, both cards come with Visa Infinite benefits, but the cards differ when it comes to things like perks, rewards, and annual fees.
+As we mentioned, both cards come with Visa Infinite benefits, but they differ in perks, rewards, and annual fees.

 Best benefits: TD Aeroplan Visa Infinite Card